FAQ

 • What are your hours?

 We offer scheduled appointments Monday-Friday from 8:30 a.m. to 5 p.m.
-If you have quick 10- or 15-minute questions, we encourage you to meet with us during walk-in hours on Tuesday in person from 10 a.m. to 4 p.m.
+If you have quick questions that can be answered in 10- or 15-minutes, we encourage you to meet with us in-person during walk-in hours on Tuesdays from 10 a.m. to 4 p.m.

 • How do I make an appointment?